melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

   - GNU
   - bash
   - terminal
+  - Docker
 ---

 ## Introduction

+Security of a system is often overlooked or not considered important enough.
+They don't think through the possible consequences, which might result in a hacked or compromised server.
+Maybe sensitive data gets stolen or encrypted with major consequences.

+A collection of tools, techniques and best pratices to reduce such vulnerabilities are called system hardening.

+With the recent hacks or data breaches over the past years across different big companies, including but not limited by: PayPal, LastPast, T-Mobile, MailChimp, Cash App, Netflix, Dropbox, OpenSea, Twitter...

+Maybe it's wise to also validate the security of your own Linux machine and/or server?

 ## Harding Host Tools

-There exists many different hardening tools, which will help you identify best practices or other possible vurnabilities that requires your attention.
+There exists _many_ different hardening tools, which will help you identify best practices or other possible vulnerabilities that requires your attention.

+We will mainly focus on the two listed below.
+And since both tools will give a lot of feedback back, we can't tackle all items the tools will report back.

-### Docker Bench for Security
+### Docker Bench for Security {#docker-bench-security}

 Clone and run the Docker Bench Security script: